ccope879/Blockchain_Enabled_File_Sharing/README.md

  c) Input the IP of any existing machine running the program into the window's IP text box.
 ***************************

+To download the application code to Android Studio:

+Download the UAHTeam5BlockchainApp directory

+Open Android Studio and from the title bar, select File, New, Import Project

+Navigtate to the directory where the folder UAHTeam5BlockchainApp is stored and select the UAHTeam5BlockchainApp folder

+Select OK and wait for the project to initialize.

+To install the app on an Android device:

+Ensure the device has developer options enabled: https://developer.android.com/studio/debug/dev-options

+Connect the device to the computer: https://developer.android.com/studio/run/device

+Android Studio should automatically recognize the device and target it for installation.

+From the title bar, press the green play button to install and run the app on the device.

+***************************

 **** Using the project ****
 1) Login using existing credentials on the blockchain: